 Depending on where the coachee is on their journey, this might be a lot for them right now.
 Help them prioritize their most important goals for self-improvement, break them down into more digestible action steps, and define what they want to tackle first.

-Their answers will form an excellent basis for your future sessions with them.
-As their coach, you can guide them to greater life balance and hold them accountable for taking action on what matters.
+Discussing a life wheel provides a great basis for your future sessions with them.
+As their coach, you can guide them to greater life balance and hold them accountable step by step so they take action on what matters.

 What Is an Example of a Completed Wheel of Life?